Pixel 10 release date expectations, price estimates, and upgrades

 Google's Pixel phones have been the go-to choice for many people around the world: and there's a reason for it.
 Google's magic algorithms made it possible for smaller camera sensors to produce some pretty solid pictures and video clips.

-Though the Pixel 10 (and the Pixel 11, for that matter) is still far from launch, leaks have provided early details about their anticipated camera features.
+Though the Pixel 10 (and the Pixel 11, for that matter) is still not official, leaks have provided early details about their anticipated camera features.
 A report cites leaked documents from Google's gChips division and highlights new tools powered by the Tensor G5 chip, expected to debut with the Pixel 10.

 Among the expected features are: